 Maremi Hooff Andreozzi was born in Winston-Salem, North Carolina and grew up in Alexandria, Virginia.
 Andreozzi earned a BFA from Cornell University and a MFA from Clemson University.
 Andreozzi has had solo exhibitions at Glen Echo Park, The Rachel M. Schlesinger Art Center/NOVA, The Torpedo Factory, Radford University, Glenview Mansion for the Arts, Rockville Arts Place, Ritz Carlton Georgetown and The Stimson Center.
 Her work is in the collection of Restaurant Eve, JD Marriot, DC Commission for the Arts, Arlington County Arts Commission and many private collectors.
-Her next endeavor is showing and curating a group show at Daingerfield Art Space in Alexandria in December.
 She lives and works in Alexandria, VA.

 Through my work, I strive to push the boundaries of design.
 Color, line, and shape are realized as pattern to create a visual theatre.
 I love to explore the harmony and disconnect between the organic and geometric, symmetrical and asymmetrical, cool and warm, fast and slow, dense and airy.
 I seek out the dichotomy between all these elements.